uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 <h3> Begin your submission</h3>

 From the submission portal select the project for which you wish to submit metadata.
-Remembering the order in which you need to submit your tsvs (see [step 5, Determine Submission Order](https://www.synapse.org/#!Synapse:syn8011461/wiki/413155) for details) begin your submission by uploading or copying in your first tsv (likely "experiment.tsv").
+Remembering the order in which you need to submit your tsvs (see [Determine Submission Order](#4-prepare-metadata-that-fits-the-data-model) for details) begin your submission by uploading or copying in your first tsv (likely "experiment.tsv").
 NOTE:   If you would prefer submitting nodes in json to tsv the submission portal also accepts json.

 >   To get you started, the first node - "project" has already been created for you.